kenmanheimer/EmacsMultishell/README.md

 multishell.el
 =============

-Facilitate interaction with multiple local and remote Emacs shell buffers.
+Facilitate use of multiple local and remote Emacs shell buffers.

 I use the emacs shell a *lot*.
 On top of emacs' powerful shell and tramp facilities, use a `multishell` (customization-activated) key binding to: